 The remaining 17% (ish) all found us in random ways- blogs or magazine features or via The Wedding Industry awards for example.

 This is a huge turn around from when we first started out.
 When we were first starting out pretty much all of our bookings came exclusively from recommendations.
-Now, we find that unfortunately, whenever we get an enquiry from someone who’s come to us as a recommendation we are already booked.
+However, back then we simply didn’t get the same volume of enquires that we do today.
+Due to the sheer volume of enquiries we receive now, whenever we get an enquiry from someone who’s come to us as a recommendation we seem to be already booked.
 So the results could well be very different if we were actually available for all of the dates we need to turn away.

 Why did couples book us?

 There were 23 different reasons given for why people booked us.
-Their reasons ranged from seemingly obvious things like pricing, through to not so obvious factors such as us being around the same age as them or the fact that a female photographer was available.
+Their reasons ranged from seemingly obvious things like pricing, through to not so obvious factors.
+Some of the not to obvious things included responses such as us being around the same age as them or the fact that a female photographer was available.